Mailu/Mailu/docs/faq.rst

    domain.example.com   may
    domain.example.org   encrypt

 The syntax and options are as described in `postfix's documentation`_.
-Re-creating the smtp container will be required for changes to take effect.
+Re-starting the smtp container will be required for changes to take effect.

 .. _`postfix's documentation`: http://www.postfix.org/postconf.5.html#smtp_tls_policy_maps